-As a tool for change, the media and press have the potential to shift narratives by centering the voices and experiences of those historically marginalized. satra uses media to express vulnerability, bring awareness to social issues, and promote social change in higher education. satra’s media features include AP News, BBC News, Forbes, Politico, The Hill, and The Washington Post.
+As tools for change, the media and press can shift narratives by centering the lived experiences and voices of historically marginalized communities. satra uses media to express vulnerability, promote social change in higher education, and raise awareness of social issues. satra’s media features include AP News, BBC News, C-SPAN, Forbes, Politico, The Hill, and The Washington Post.

 “My family does not come from generational wealth.
 I had no other option but to take out student loans to ensure I could put food on my table and pay my rent,” she said.